Invokana Gangrene Lawsuit Attorney

 Invokana hit the market in May 2013 with a heavy and successful marketing campaign.
 Johnson & Johnson reported 2014 sales of Invokana totaling $569 million.
 Sales for 2015 total $266 million as of June 2015.
 Those are heavy sales for any drug, much less one as new as Invokana.

-Working nationwide Matthews & Associates drug injury lawyers are ready to help those injured by ketoacidosis after taking diabetes medication such as Invokana, Invokamet, Jardiance and others.
-Please see our testimonials or call us for a free legal consultation regarding a potential Invokana lawsuit.
+Working nationwide, Matthews & Associates drug injury lawyers are ready to help those injured by gangrene of the genitals, or ketoacidosis after taking diabetes medication such as Invokana, Invokamet, Jardiance and others.
+Please see our testimonials or call us for a free legal consultation regarding a potential Invokana diabetes drug lawsuit.